lindenb/jvarkit/docs/VCFBedSetFilter.md

   * -B, --bed, -m, --map
       Tribble or Tabix bed file.
 Must be indexed with tribble or tabix, or use '--fast' to load in memory.
+    -x, --extend
+      Extend the variant coordinates per 'x' bases.
+A distance specified as a positive integer.Comma are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: 0
     -f, --filter
       FILTER name.
 Filter is **set** if the variant overlaps any BED region, unless `--inverse` is set.
 If `--filter` is empty, FILTERED variant will